THE NEW YORK TIMES

 roles: casting, producing

-Minneapolis public school teachers negotiated a new contract after a strike, which includes a hiring policy that protects underrepresented groups during layoffs.
+Minneapolis public school teachers negotiated a new contract after a strike, including a policy that protects underrepresented groups during layoffs.
+The policy is meant to "remedy the continuing effects of past discrimination" but has faced backlash.

 GOOD MORNING AMERICA